G-ram/HAWK/README.md

 #####2.6.A.2 Simple Selector Sequences

 A simple selector sequence consists of a single type selector, or an optional type selector followed by one or more property selectors.
-These are the essential building blocks of CSS selectors.
+Simple selector sequences the essential building blocks of CSS selectors.

-Intuitively, a type selector is used to find HTML elements with specific tags (e.g. `<div>` or `<td>` or `<span>`) while property selectors are predicates on attributes and associated values within a tag (e.g. blah1, blah2, "something1", and "something2" in `<td blah1="something" blah2="somethingelse">`).
+Type selectors are used to find HTML elements with specific tags (e.g. `<div>` or `<td>` or `<span>`) while property selectors are predicates on attributes and associated values within a tag (e.g. blah1, blah2, "something1", and "something2" in `<td blah1="something" blah2="somethingelse">`).

 *simple-selector-sequence*: